Paraspeckle: Function

-The role of the Paraspeckle is as of yet not fully understood.
+The role of the paraspeckle is not fully understood.
 It has been suggested that the activity of NONO (a.k.a. p54nrb), a protein component, is dependent on its localisation within the nucleus.
-Thus, one explanation of the Paraspeckle's function is that it provides ordered localisation of its component proteins and to thereby help direct their activity.
-In turn, this is believed to give the Paraspeckle a regulatory function over transcription.
-Also, a meta-analysis by Fox et al. (2018) links the Paraspeckle's regulation to its ability to sequester or steal component proteins and RNAs.
+Thus, one explanation of the paraspeckle's function is that it provides ordered localisation of its component proteins and to thereby help direct their activity.
+In turn, this is believed to give the paraspeckle a regulatory function over transcription.
+Also, a meta-analysis by Fox et al. (2018) links the paraspeckle's regulation to its ability to sequester or steal component proteins and RNAs.
 This causes other nuclear compartments to be depleted.
-The current research into the Paraspeckle's function is mainly targeted towards the roles of several of its components to indicate larger cellular use, this page mainly focuses on the roles of Paraspeckle proteins and NEAT1.
+The current research into the paraspeckle's function is mainly targeted towards the roles of several of its components to indicate larger cellular use; this page mainly focuses on the roles of paraspeckle proteins and NEAT1.

 Physiological

 The main insight into their physiological function is their location.
-Prominent Paraspeckles are only found in a subpopulation of cells in murine tissues, e.g. luteal cells or cells at the tip of the gut epithelium.
-Hence, based on location Paraspeckles are thought to play a role in cancer regulation, reproduction and viral management.
+Prominent paraspeckles are only found in a subpopulation of cells in murine tissues, e.g. luteal cells or cells at the tip of the gut epithelium.
+Hence, based on location, paraspeckles are thought to play a role in cancer regulation, reproduction, and viral management.

-One focus has been the Paraspeckle's role in cancer and cell stress scenarios.
-Wang, Z, Li K, Huang, W (2019), records that quantities of NEAT1 and thus Paraspeckles are increased in digestive system tumours and respiratory cancers.
-Furthermore, that expression of NEAT1 is associated with tumour size, stage of cancer, ability to spread and overall patient survival.
-Whilst, failure to regulate NEAT1 production has been linked to non-cancerous diseases, such as neurodegenerative diseases like Parkinson's or Alzheimer's.
-However, the function of NEAT1 and Paraspeckles is not always positive, it has been proven that they enhance the malignancy and stemness of breast tumours by increasing the expression of the WNT4 gene.
+One focus has been the paraspeckle's role in cancer and cell stress scenarios.
+Wang Z, Li K, Huang W (2019), records that quantities of NEAT1 and thus paraspeckles are increased in digestive system tumours and respiratory cancers.
+Furthermore, that expression of NEAT1 is associated with tumour size, stage of cancer, ability to spread, and overall patient survival.
+While failure to regulate NEAT1 production has been linked to non-cancerous diseases, such as neurodegenerative diseases like Parkinson's or Alzheimer's.
+However, the function of NEAT1 and paraspeckles is not always positive; it has been proven that they enhance the malignancy and stemness of breast tumours by increasing the expression of the WNT4 gene.

-NEAT1 also affects pregnancy and fertility chances, especially in female mammals whose luteal cells are regulated by Paraspeckles.
+NEAT1 also affects pregnancy and fertility chances, especially in female mammals whose luteal cells are regulated by paraspeckles.
 This can cause malformation or potential no formation of the corpus luteum leading to infertility, smaller litters, and fewer viable pregnancies.
 In a study by Chai Y, Liu J, Zhang Z, Liu L (2016), knockout mice (no NEAT1) exhibited malfunctions in epithelial cell proliferation, causing mothers to lactate poorly and reduced litter survival even further.
 Interestingly these knockout mice exhibit the stochastic effect; the corpus luteum will form in some, but not in all.
-This reinforces the fact that Paraspeckles are inducible by cell stress and that environmental triggers have an impact.
+This reinforces the fact that paraspeckles are inducible by cell stress and that environmental triggers have an impact.

 From a viral aspect, NEAT1 levels have an observable impact on infections within cells with many different RNA viruses, including Japanese encephalitis, rabies, HIV, influenza, and Hantaan, as well as the DNA-encoded herpes simplex virus.
-Wang, Z, Li K, Huang, W (2019) suggest NEAT1_2/Paraspeckles act as a promoter to cell defence triggering and aiding the cellular defence mechanism.
+Wang Z, Li K, Huang W (2019) suggest NEAT1_2/paraspeckles act as a promoter to cell defence triggering and aiding the cellular defence mechanism.